Thermodynamics and stability of equilibrium/non-equilibrium steady states in thermodynamically isolated/open systems -- case study for compressible heat conducting fluid: Isolated systems---spatially homogeneous rest state

 Using these identities and \emph{evaluating the functional at the point} $\widehat{\temp} \equiv \underline{\widehat{\temp}}$ and $\widehat{\rho} \equiv \underline{\widehat{\rho}}$ we see that the second order terms in the functional expansion are

 hence

 This is by no means surprising.
-The functional~\eqref{eq:66} in fact the quadratic functional that can be obtained by the stability analysis of the \emph{linearised governing equations} in the neighborhood of the steady state $\widehat{\temp}$ and $\widehat{\rho}$, see~\cite{dostalk.m.prusa.v:non-linear}.
-We also recall that the specific heat at constant volume and the thermodynamic pressure have the properties
+The functional~\eqref{eq:127} is in fact the quadratic functional that can be obtained by the stability analysis of the \emph{linearised governing equations} in the neighborhood of the steady state $\widehat{\temp}$ and $\widehat{\rho}$, see Section~\eqref{sec:linearised-setting}, formula~\eqref{eq:57}, and also~\cite{dostalk.m.prusa.v:non-linear}.

-(These are the so-called thermodynamic stability conditions, which in fact place restrictions on the second derivative of the Helmholtz free energy.)
-Consequently, the second G\^ateaux derivative is non-negative.
-The reasoning chain is however different.
-We first require arbitrary spatially homogeneous rest state to be \emph{linearly} stable, which gives us~\eqref{eq:68}, see~\cite{dostalk.m.prusa.v:non-linear}.
-Then we exploit this piece of information, and we construct the Lyapunov like functional~\eqref{eq:49}, and we use~\eqref{eq:68} to show that the functional---that is suitable for \emph{nonlinear} stability analysis---has the desired properties.